Christopher Morel Player Props: Cubs vs. Brewers

-The Chicago Cubs and Christopher Morel (.500 slugging percentage over his past 10 games, including two homers), take on starter Wade Miley and the Milwaukee Brewers at American Family Field, Tuesday at 4:10 PM ET.
+Christopher Morel, with a slugging percentage of .550 in his past 10 games -- including two home runs -- will be in action for the Chicago Cubs versus the Milwaukee Brewers, with Adrian Houser on the mound, July 5 at 8:10 PM ET.

-He had two hits (going 2-for-4 with a double and an RBI) in his last game against the Brewers.
+He had a one-hit showing in his most recent game (1-for-5) against the Brewers.

 Christopher Morel Game Info & Props vs. the Brewers